papertask/wmconvention/wp-content/plugins/newsletter/readme.txt

 Need *more power*?
 Feel *something's missing*?
 The Newsletter Plugin features can be easily extended through our **premium, professional Extensions**!
 Let us introduce just two of them : )

-* [Reports Extension](https://www.thenewsletterplugin.com/plugins/newsletter/reports-module) is a regular WordPress plugin which improves the internal statistics collection system and provides better reports of data collected for each sent email.
+* [Reports Extension](https://www.thenewsletterplugin.com/reports) is a regular WordPress plugin which improves the internal statistics collection system and provides better reports of data collected for each sent email.
 Neat.
-* [Automated Extension](https://www.thenewsletterplugin.com/automated-extension) generates and sends your newsletters using your blog last posts, even custom ones like events or products.
+* [Automated Extension](https://www.thenewsletterplugin.com/automated) generates and sends your newsletters using your blog last posts, even custom ones like events or products.
 Just sit and watch!
-* [WooCommerce Extension](https://www.thenewsletterplugin.com/woocommerce-extension) subscribe customers to a mailing list and generate product newletters.
+* [WooCommerce Extension](https://www.thenewsletterplugin.com/woocommerce) subscribe customers to a mailing list and generate product newletters.
-* [Amazon SES Extension](https://www.thenewsletterplugin.com/amazon-ses-extension-for-the-newsletter-plugin) seamlessly integrate Amazon SES with The Newsletter Plugin.
+* [Amazon SES and other providers integration](https://www.thenewsletterplugin.com/integrations) seamlessly integrate Amazon SES and other email service providers with The Newsletter Plugin.
 Hassle-free.

 = Support =